john-org/2-react-Intro/readme.md

         <h3>{name}</h3>
 ```

-But we will need to copy the assets folder into public in order for the link to function.
+But we would need to copy the asset into public in order for the link to function as the path is relative to index.html.

 ## React Forms